apanichella/JavaInstrumentation/docs/symbolic_rers.md

 The c code will not compile as given, we need to make a few changes, and some more to run KLEE on it.

 **NOTE**: The following example was done on Problem10 from RERS Challenge 2017 but the same modifications can also be made on the RERS 2020 problems.
+The output that you see here may not reflect the output of the RERS 2020 problems.

 First, replace: